-The Group's investment at the reporting date comprises an investment in the unlisted ordinary shares of Ray Alliance.
+The Group's investments at the reporting date comprise an investment in the unlisted ordinary shares of Ray Alliance.
 Ordinary shares that have no active market and whose fair value cannot be reliably measured are carried at cost, less impairment, if any.

-For certain of the Group's financial instruments, not carried at fair value, including cash and cash equivalents, trade receivables, loans and other receivables, due to/from related parties, trade payables and other payables and accrued expenses, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.
+For certain of the Group's financial instruments, not carried at fair value, including cash and cash equivalents, trade receivables, loans and other receivables, trade payables and other payables and accrued expenses, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.
+The carrying values of the amounts due from/to related parties approximate their fair values, since such amounts are repayable on demand.